Changissnz/nu_merchant_principal/README.md

 role with regards to the open framework, the user is expected to produce amounts of error quite measurable to other participants and the possible recipients.
 There are no ways around these errors in accordance with the user's style.
+The user is set on this way of using the open framework.
+Without regulatory overhead that is prohibitionist to the user, the user cannot be expected to cease except out of their own will.
+In this example of a contraption for erroneous offspring, metaphorically speaking, there is also the related concept of the <ins>pragmatism trap</ins> (section The Sophisticated as Behavior After Appearance).